give-to/AlphaRepairAPI/README.md

 # AlphaRepair

-This repository is used to replicate the experiments of article "Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs" on AlphaRepair.
+This repository is used to replicate the experiments of article "Detecting, Creating, Repairing, and Understanding Indivisible Multi-Hunk Bugs" on AlphaRepair.

 The repository is modified from the paper "Less Training, More Repairing Please: Revisiting Automated Program Repair via Zero-shot Learning", which is published at ESEC/FSE 2022.
 And the source code is available [here](https://zenodo.org/record/6819444).